Teach-High-Schoolers-Personal-Health

 What you need to start a Dialogue Journal

-All you need to start your dialogue journal is a simple notebook and a writing instrument.
+You only need a simple notebook and a writing instrument to start your dialogue journal.
 Nothing fancy is required.
-I even like to recycle the kids’ old school notebooks that still have plenty of unused pages left in them.
+I even like to recycle the kids’ old school notebooks with plenty of unused pages.
 (Rip out the used pages!)

 Dialogue-Journal-with-kids-coronavirus-quarantine